Modified regular black holes with time delay and 1-loop quantum correction: Introduction

 With the goal to construct effective metrics to describe the evolution of black holes and the collapse of matter stars without the central singularity, in this paper we continue to improve the regular black holes proposed in \cite{Ling:2021olm} based on the following consideration.
-Firstly, we expect that the effective metric does not only contain the strong quantum gravity effects, which may come from the generalized uncertainty principle, but also the 1-loop quantum corrections to the Newton potential via effective field theory\cite{Bjerrum-Bohr:2002gqz,Donoghue:2012zc}.
+Firstly, at Planck scale, the effects of quantum gravity are essentially strong to change the quantum mechanical behavior of matter, which is usually reflected by generalized uncertainty principle(GUP).
+It is well known that GUP provides a lower bound for the size of any quantum object, whose size should be larger than the minimal length at Planck scale.
+As a result, when one puts any quantum object with finite size into a curved spacetime, it must be affected by the gravitational tidal force.
+In \cite{Ling:2021olm} , we presented an alternative point of view on this picture.
+One can assume that quantum object still obeys the usual Heisenberg's uncertainty relation, namely the quantum theory is retained, but introduce an effective gravitational field strength to count in the interacting effects of gravity and the quantum object.
+It turns out that in latter point of view, the black hole background will be modified to have a metric characterized by an effective Newton constant, leading to the regular black holes constructed in \cite{Ling:2021olm}.
+Or in a word, the regular black holes in \cite{Ling:2021olm} are constructed based on the consideration of strong quantum gravity effects such as GUP.
+In this paper, we expect that the effective metric does not only contain the strong quantum gravity effects, which may come from the GUP, but also the 1-loop quantum corrections to the Newton potential via effective field theory\cite{Bjerrum-Bohr:2002gqz,Donoghue:2012zc}.
 Secondly, we expect the effective metric allows the time delay between an observer at the central core and an observer at infinity.
 This should be a more practical setup since any clock in a gravitational potential well should be slowed down in comparison with the clock in an asymptotically flat region.
 The quite similar modification has been performed to the Hayward black hole in \cite{DeLorenzo:2014pta}, here we will closely follow up and improve their strategy to general regular black holes with spherical symmetry.
 In particular, we will compare the distinct behavior of Kretschmann curvature for these two sorts of black holes.

 This paper is organized as follows.
 In next section we will present the general metric form for regular black holes with spherical symmetry.
 Leave the basic features of these regular black holes reviewed in Appendix, we will focus on the mass dependent behavior of Kretschmann curvature when 1-loop quantum correction and time delay are taken into account.
 We will propose a scheme to figure out the maximal time delay at the center by scanning the mass of black holes such that the sub-Plackian feature of Kretschmann curvature is preserved for black holes during the whole evaporation process.
 Then from section three to section five we will numerically demonstrate the dependent behavior of Kretschmann curvature on various parameters in various regular black holes.
 The distinct behavior are compared for regular black holes with asymptotically Minkowski core and those with asymptotically de-Sitter core.
 In particular, we will find that Kretschmann curvature can always be sub-Planckian, irrespective of the mass of black holes.
 Finally, we propose a scheme to fix the time delay parameter in the section of conclusion and discussion.